Sarkulum/TextAdventure/README.md

 First make sure you have Java JDK 23 installed.

-Then you can either use the shell command below, in the same directory as the TextAdventure.jar file you can find under releases.
+Then you can either build from source, you can also download the .jar file (if I provided one) and use the shell command below, in the same directory as the TextAdventure.jar file you can find under releases.
 ```shell
 java -jar TextAdventure.jar
 ```